natural/java2python/doc/features.md

 #### Basic Types

+The basic Java types are mapped to Python types as follows:

-  byte
+    byte    => int
-  short
+    short   => int
-  char
+    char    => str
-  int
+    int     => int
-  long
+    long    => long
-  float
+    float   => float
-  double
+    double  => float
-  boolean
+    boolean => bool

 #### Types, Interfaces, Enums

 Java classes, interfaces, and enums are translated into Python classes.

 In the case of interfaces, the strategy is configurable.
 By default, interfaces are translated to classes utilizing the ABCMeta class.
 The package includes config handlers that can translate to simple classes (inheriting from `object`), or from Zope Interfaces.

 Enums are also translated via a configurable strategy.
 By default, enumerated values are created as class attributes with string values.
 The package includes a config handler to create class attributes with integer values.

 #### Statements